Executive Board

 Treasurer

-Dr. Tadenka Boko
+Dr. Tandeka Boko

-Interim Secretary (August 2022-Current)
+Secretary (August 2022-Current)

 Dr. Boko is an Assistant Professor in Biology at Forsyth Tech Community College.
 She has an extensive background in STEM student support, through mentoring and advising underrepresented students, women and veterans along their educational and career pathways.
 Being an active member of AWIS-NC, Dr. Boko believes to empower women in STEM being an advocate for oneself, intentionally identify and accept mentors, allies, connectors and cheerleaders in order to utilize all of your resources to overcome hindrances.